SOC 2 – SOC for Service Organizations | Trust Services Criteria:

 An effective SOC 2 examination (often referred to as a SOC 2 audit) should do more than deliver assurance to your clients that you handle their data properly—it should improve your business’ ability to do so.

 A SOC 2, Type 1 examination is an important step toward providing the assurance that you and your clients need.
-The SOC 2, Type 1 examines the description you have provided of the internal controls in your system, and it measures that description against the AICPA’s Trust Service Principles.
+The SOC 2, Type 1 examines the description you have provided of the internal controls in your system, and it measures that description against the AICPA’s Trust Services Criteria.
 It serves as a stepping-stone for the SOC 2, Type 2 that examines whether or not your system of controls actually functions as described.
-After all, if you haven’t designed a system that can meet the principles, then there’s no point in going through the additional expense of testing the system to see if it functions as designed.
-Our Trust Service Principles blog series takes an in-depth look at each individual criterion.
-Learn more here.
+After all, if you haven’t designed a system that can meet the criteria, then there’s no point in going through the additional expense of testing the system to see if it functions as designed.

 For most of your clients, it is not enough to know that you have described a system that should keep their information safe.
 They want an added degree of confidence that your controls are actually operating effectively over a particular period of time.
 That is the assurance they get from a SOC 2, Type 2 opinion.